 The Managing Director of Triodos Belgium represented the bank at the European Business & Nature Summit 2020 (EBNS), a virtual event and launchpad to strengthen the growing movement of businesses that consider nature as part of the solution to economic wellbeing.

 In Spain, we participated in an event for the financial sector about the carbon accounting methodology of the Partnership Carbon Accounting Financials (PCAF), and we presented the PCAF methodology for the Spanish Banking Association.

 In Germany, we were a part of the climate commitment of the financial sector to the Paris climate agreement.

-Triodos Bank has ongoing dialogues with local and national governments and supervisory bodies, sometimes in partnership with other financial institutions or other partners.
+Triodos Bank has ongoing dialogues with local and (inter)national governments and supervisory bodies, sometimes in partnership with other financial institutions or other partners.
 It engages in conversations about the sector and has regular meetings to discuss issues that are relevant to its business.

 Key topics it focuses on in conversations and consultations include the positive impact and potential of sustainable banking, the strength of greater diversity in the banking industry and the need for broader retail participation in impact investing.

 Triodos Bank is a member of banking associations across Europe and is engaged in governmental and supervisory consultations with a focus on maintaining a diverse banking landscape and fair and effective regulatory conditions for small and medium-sized banks.